 If you are spending too much time with your friends and staying late at night just to party, it is time to limit it at least for college years.
 As a student, you need a good night’s sleep.
 Limit the nightlife to weekends only.

 In addition, you also need to limit the consumption of energy drinks, coffee, and other sugary beverages that have a negative impact on your sleep.
-Similarly, limit the use of the computer or mobile devices, especially in the night time.
-Exposure to the blue light emitting from digital screens severely affect the quality of our sleep and causes sleeplessness.
+Similarly, limit the use of the computer or mobile devices, especially in the nighttime.
+Exposure to the blue light emitting from digital screens severely affects the quality of our sleep and causes sleeplessness.

 Every student has one goal, to achieve higher grades, but if you are not having enough sleep, it often becomes impossible.
 Many students don’t realize that there is a strong link between sleep and grades.
 It is now a scientific fact.
 So make sure to set your priorities right, manage your lifestyle, and make sure to have enough time to sleep for at least 8 hours each night.